swordlidev/Evaluation-Multimodal-LLMs-Survey/README.md

 > *<sup>1</sup>Tencent, <sup>2</sup>PKU, <sup>2</sup>NUS, <sup>2</sup>SEU, <sup>2</sup>NJU*

 **⚡We will actively maintain this repository and incorporate new research as it emerges.
 If you have any questions, please contact swordli@tencent.com.
-Welcome to collaborate on academic research and writing papers together.(欢迎学术合作)**.
+Welcome to collaborate on academic research and writing papers together.
 ## 📌 What is This Survey About?

 <p align="center">